Collage about student activities

 Contaminated sites from mining and other manufacturing industries pose major challenges to our society with regard to the reuse of contaminated areas.
 Here it is necessary to develop sustainable and economical remediation strategies.
 These and other environmental problems can no longer be solved by individual disciplines such as chemistry, geology and biology alone, but only by networking them with each other.
 For this reason, the study program Biogeosciences was established at the Universtität Jena.

-In six semesters, you will acquire theoretical and practical skills in the basic subjects of mathematics and physics coupled with in-depth training in chemistry.
+In the Bachelor study programme, you will acquire in six semesters theoretical and practical skills in the basic subjects of mathematics and physics coupled with in-depth training in chemistry.
 Building on this, extensive content from the geosciences (e.g. hydrogeology, environmental geochemistry, soil science) and biosciences ( e.g. limnology, microbiology) is taught in theory and practice.

 Environmental and Georesource Management